Great power: Aftermath of the Cold War

 China, France, Russia, the United Kingdom, and the United States are often referred to as great powers by academics due to "their political and economic dominance of the global arena".
 These five nations are the only states to have permanent seats with veto power on the UN Security Council.
 They are also the only state entities to have met the conditions to be considered "Nuclear Weapons States" under the Treaty on the Non-Proliferation of Nuclear Weapons, and maintain military expenditures which are among the largest in the world.
 However, there is no unanimous agreement among authorities as to the current status of these powers or what precisely defines a great power.
-For example, sources have at times referred to China, France, Russia and the United Kingdom as middle powers.
+For example, following the Cold War and the two decades after it, some sources referred to China, France, Russia and the United Kingdom as middle powers.
 Following the dissolution of the Soviet Union, its UN Security Council permanent seat was transferred to the Russian Federation in 1991, as its largest successor state.
-The newly formed Russian Federation emerged on the level of a great power, leaving the United States as the only remaining global superpower (although some support a multipolar world view).
+The newly formed Russian Federation emerged on the level of a great power, leaving the United States as the only remaining global superpower.

+Although Russia is commonly thought to be a great power, subsequent to Russia's military's underperformance in the Russian invasion of Ukraine and factors such as the negative effects it has had on Russia's economic and technological strength, geopolitics expert George Friedman, an article in Foreign Affairs magazine and academic journal articles have indicated that Russia is no longer a great power.
+Kathryn E. Stoner's 2021 book Russia Resurrected.
+Its Power and Purpose in a New Global Order published by Oxford University Press argues that Russia is not a great power in the traditional understanding of the term, but is instead a disruptor/challenger to the current international system.
+The historian Stephen Kotkin and the international relations scholar John Mearsheimer have both remarked that Russia is a "weak great power".
+In addition, in 2014, Mearsheimer said: "Russia is a declining power, and it will only get weaker with time."

-Japan and Germany are great powers too, though due to their large advanced economies (having the third and fourth largest economies respectively) rather than their strategic and hard power capabilities (i.e., the lack of permanent seats and veto power on the UN Security Council or strategic military reach).
+Germany and Japan are widely considered great powers as well, due in large part to their highly advanced economies (as the two have the third and fifth largest economies by nominal GDP respectively) rather than their strategic and hard power capabilities (i.e., the lack of permanent seats and veto power on the UN Security Council or strategic military reach).
 Germany has been a member together with the five permanent Security Council members in the P5+1 grouping of world powers.
 Like China, France, Russia, and the United Kingdom; Germany and Japan have also been referred to as middle powers.

-In his 2014 publication Great Power Peace and American Primacy, Joshua Baron considers China, France, Russia, Germany, Japan, the United Kingdom and the United States as the current great powers.
+In his 2014 publication Great Power Peace and American Primacy, Joshua Baron considers China, France, Russia, Germany, Japan, the United Kingdom, and the United States as the current great powers.